Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 #run state estimation
 se_result = solve_acp_mc_se(data, slv)
 ```
-The run commands return detailed results in the form of a dictionary, following PowerModels format, and can be saved for future processing, like in `se_result` above.
+The run commands return detailed results in the form of a dictionary, following PowerModelsDistribution format, and can be saved for future processing, like in `se_result` above.

 ## Accessing Different Formulations